 Recent ADR Engagements:

-The commercial disputes Mr. Ziegler has handled span numerous industries, including financial services, pharmaceuticals, industrial/manufacturing, medical devices, biotech, oil & gas, chemicals, software, professional services and alcoholic beverages.
+The commercial disputes Mr. Ziegler has handled span numerous industries, including financial services, pharmaceuticals, industrial/manufacturing, medical devices, biotech, oil & gas, batteries, wind turbines, gas turbines, chemicals, software, professional services and alcoholic beverages.
 The amounts at issue have ranged from the low millions to more than $1.5 billion.

 The various merits hearings in which he participated as chair, sole or co-arbitrator in recent years include: